-TW: Mr. Narin, the 2009 ITMF Annual Conference will take place in Shanghai.
-Please welcome our readers to the conference.
+: Mr. Narin, the 2009 ITMF conference will take place in Shanghai.
+Please welcome our readers

 The Global Textile Industry